sjsrey/ors/ors.md

 Advances in cyberinfrastructure are having impacts not just on how we *do* science but are likely to shape the ways we *report* science.
-The traditional vessel of reporting findings has been the regular journal article, which has served us well but as pointed out above, is showing its age.
+The traditional vessel of reporting findings has been the regular journal article, which has served us well but, as pointed out above, is showing its age.
 Tapping the possibilities of electronic publication opens up new ways to explore the scientific literature.
 As journal articles become *live* the ability to do more comprehensive analysis of the